haraka/Haraka/docs/Transaction.md

 An object populated with queue related data, including:

-    * **wants** Default: undefined.
+* transaction.queue.wants (Default: undefined)

 The name of a queue plugin.
 When using more than one queue plugin, plugins can set this property to specify which one should enqueue the transaction.